Skip to main content

 \begin{equation*} y_1 = C_1 e^x , \qquad y_2 = \frac{C_1}{2}e^{x} + C_2e^{-x} . \end{equation*}

-Generally, we will not be so lucky to be able to solve for each variable separately as in the example above, and we will have to solve for all variables at once.
-While we won’t generally be able to solve for one variable and then the next, we will try to salvage as much as possible from this technique.
-It will turn out that in a certain sense we will still (try to) solve a bunch of single equations and put their solutions together.
+Generally, we will not be so lucky to be able to solve for each variable separately as in the example—we will need to solve for all variables at once.
+While we cannot always solve one variable at a time, we will try to salvage as much as possible from this technique.
+In a certain sense, to solve systems, we will still (try to) solve a bunch of single equations and put their solutions together.
 Let us not worry right now about how to solve systems yet.

 \begin{equation*} \begin{aligned} y_1'' &= e^x y_1' + x^2 y_1 + 5 y_2 + \sin(x), \\ y_2'' &= x y_1'-y_2' + 2 y_1 + \cos(x). \end{aligned} \end{equation*}